r3volution11/material-theme-bear-notes/README.md

 ## Instructions

-1. If needed, quit Bear.
+1. If open, quit Bear.
 2. Go to your Applications folder.
 3. Locate and Right-Click on Bear.
 Select "Show Package Contents."
 4. Navigate to `Contents/Resources`.